Skip to content

 By-reference services

-Unlike ArcGIS Online, ArcGIS Enterprise also supports a second type of service, which is often called a by-reference (or by-ref) service.
+ArcGIS Enterprise also supports a second type of service, which is often called a by-reference (or by-ref) service.
 These services use a different technology called an ArcSOC that does not require a specialized data store.
 The data might be stored in an enterprise geodatabase, a network share, a cloud store, or even just a directory on the ArcGIS Server machine.
+ArcGIS Online does not support by-ref services.

 One benefit of a by-ref service comes from using a data store that you have full control over.
-With by-ref services there is no need to copy data, and you can take advantage of the capabilities of user-managed data stores (like versioning, topology, or direct SQL access) that ArcGIS-managed data stores do not have.
+With by-ref services there is no need to copy data, and you can take advantage of the capabilities of user-managed data stores that ArcGIS-managed data stores do not have (like versioning, topology, or direct SQL access).
 Another advantage is that you also get substantially more control over the precise service configuration than you do with hosted services.

 Non-hosted, non-referenced services